Electricity and Plugs in Budapest

 -

-Hotels: It's always worth asking the hotel concierge or front desk.
-Some upscale hotels may keep a limited supply of adapters for guests to borrow or purchase.
-However, this shouldn't be relied upon as a primary source.
+Hotels: It's worth asking at the front desk.
+Some nicer hotels keep adapters for guests to borrow or buy.
+But don't plan on this.

 -